4 San

 I am relieved to know from authorities that there

-is no connection between any of this else we would
+is no connection between any of these trends else we would

 have to rethink our whole social and physical architecture.